mattbeckley/PDALIntro/Installation.md

 - **Note if using Mac OSx** it is probably easiest to use the **.pkg file**.
 Also, if using a newer mac with M1 chips make sure to select that version (i.e. Miniconda3 macOS Apple M1 64-bit pkg) and **NOT** the older intel-based option (Miniconda3 macOS Intel x86 64-bit pkg)

-After installing conda, create an isolated workspace for this workshop. **Windows users:** Once installed use the "Anaconda Prompt (miniconda)" to utilize conda in the terminal.
+After installing conda, create an isolated workspace for this workshop. **Windows users:** Once installed use the "Anaconda Prompt (miniconda)" available under Programs > Miniconda3 to utilize conda in the terminal.

 ```
 conda create --name pdalworkshop